-Figure 2: Spatial distribution of median (left) and top tenth percentile (right) quasi-CDPP improvement across the FOV in quarter 10.
+Figure 2: Spatial distribution of median (left) and top tenth percentile (right) quasi-CDPP improvement between TAD and PA-COA long-cadence apertures across the FOV in quarter 10.
 This spatial pattern is representative of the improvement seen in most quarters.
 In general, the largest improvements appear to be correlated with the most defocused stars.

-A.1.3 Improvements to PDC
+A.1.4 Improvements to PDC